ephraimg/node-management-system/README.md

 ## Adding a new project

 To create a project, send a **POST request to /projects**.
 Your request body should contain a json representation of a list of one or more projects, each of which has at least a projectName attribute.
 Other attributes may optionally be included.
-Examples:
+Example bodies:

-    - {"projects": [{"projectName":"BerkeleyFreshAirProject"}]}
+    - {"projects": [{"projectName": "BerkeleyFreshAirProject"}]}
-    - {"projects": [{"projectName":"ABC","customerName":"City of Oakland"}, {"projectName":"DEF","startDate":"2019-01-01"}]}
+    - {"projects": [{"projectName": "ABC", "customerName": "City of Oakland"}, {"projectName": "DEF", "startDate": "2019-01-01"}]}

 The only characters permitted in a projectName are letters, digits, and '_'.
 A maximum of 25 projects may be created in a single request.
 However, creating one project per request is safer, as batch creation in DynamoDB does not include safegaurds against accidental overwriting of pre-existing items.
 (The use of a *ConditionExpression* is not supported.)